 The advice below will help further decrease the already small risks.

-- Don’t wear valuables like jewelry, expensive watches or money belts visibly.
+- Don’t wear valuables like jewellery, expensive watches or money belts visibly.
 Only carry the valuables you need for that day and leave everything else in the safety deposit box at your hotel, including your passport and bank cards.

 - Keep a small stash of cash at hand separately so you don’t have to reveal where you keep the rest of your money when paying for small things on the street.

 - It’s always safer to walk in a large, unfamiliar city with at least two or more people.